What is the Wisbech High Street Project?

 The Wisbech High Street Project has been set up by Fenland District Council following the award of a £1.9m grant from the Heritage Lottery Fund

-Working with High Street property owners, the project will restore a number of buildings on the High Street, bring new uses back into empty properties and transform the derelict former Cook’s Butchers site at number 24 into an exciting new area for public use.
+Working with High Street property owners, the project will restore a number of buildings on the High Street, bring new uses back into empty properties and transform the derelict sites at number 11-12 and 24

 Alongside the High Street building improvements there will be a series of heritage-related activities for local community learning and participation.

 The High Street Project is funded by the Heritage Lottery Funds Townscape Heritage Scheme with additional financial support from Fenland District Council, Cambridgeshire County Council, Wisbech Town Council and the Wisbech Society.

 Townscape Heritage schemes help to reverse the decline of our best-loved historic townscapes.
 Under the terms of the grant awarded to this scheme money can only be spent on the application area – Wisbech High Street.

 Each property was assessed during the application for the Townscape Heritage Scheme and given a priority rating.
 The buildings which were identified as High Priority are the gap site at No 24 and No’s 11 and 12 High Street – both of which have suffered complete collapse at the rear.
 These will be the initial focus of the project and addressed as a priority.

 The project will award around £2m of grants to be spent on the physical improvements to the High Street buildings.
 The amount spent on each building will be determined by the condition of the building at the time of assessment and relies on the engagement of the property owners – they will need to apply to us for a grant towards repairs.